Notice: Disruption to postal services in the United Kingdom

 What is the problem?

-Each country has their own rules about handling prescription medication, and unfortunately the rules have changed making it difficult for people who live in Sweden and Finland to receive medication through the post.
+Each country has their own rules about handling prescription medication, and unfortunately the rules have changed making it difficult for people receiving masculinising treatment who live in Sweden and Finland to receive medication through the post.

 What has changed?

-According to the latest information from the Swedish Medical Products Agency, the prescribing and postage of medical products to Sweden is not possible from countries outside the EEA (European Economic Area).
+According to the latest information from the Swedish Medical Products Agency (SMPA), the prescribing and postage of medical products to Sweden is not possible from countries outside the EEA (European Economic Area).
 It is still possible from inside the EEA but crucially, not for products containing doping substances such as testosterone.
-Our latest information says that estrogen and blockers and anti-androgens are exempt from these restrictions, however, we have received reports that these medications are still being subjected to complications at the Swedish border.

-This means that our Swedish patients can currently no longer have their medication sent via our European Pharmacy.
-Due to this change and the tightening of restrictions on the supply of HRT, Swedish pharmacies will now also only accept online prescriptions issued in Sweden.
+This means that our Swedish patients receiving masculinising treatment can currently no longer have their medication sent via our European Pharmacy.
+The SMPA has since further clarified that Swedish pharmacies cannot dispense paper prescriptions for testosterone from other EEA countries.

-Finland has adopted the same regulation as Sweden regarding the prescribing and posting of testosterone medication; however, Finnish pharmacies will still accept our paper prescriptions.
+Finland has adopted the same regulation as Sweden regarding the prescribing and posting of testosterone medication; however, Finnish pharmacies will still accept paper prescriptions.
+We have sought clarification from the Finnish government regarding the posting of medication, and are awaiting a formal response.
+However there is no way to guarantee the safe arrival of masculinising medication to Finland.

 How can I get my prescription?